-Facts About Himalayan Balsam Beside Still Creek in Burnaby
+Facts About Himalayan Balsam Plants and Still Creek in Burnaby

 Himalayan Balsam Plants Beside Still Creek

 Himalayan balsam is a lovely plant with attractive flowers and a strong fragrance.
 The flowers are hooded, giving the plant the alternate name of policeman's helmet.
 The plant grows as a wildflower and is also planted in gardens.
 The species has spread widely from its native habitat.
-Unfortunately, it's invasive in some areas.
+Unfortunately, it's often invasive in the wild.

 One of the places where the Himalayan balsam can be found in British Columbia is around Still Creek in the city of Burnaby.
 The city is located immediately to the east of Vancouver.
 The creek travels across the centre of the city and eventually enters Burnaby Lake.
 The area where Still Creek approaches the lake and the land around the lake itself form a natural park known as the Burnaby Lake Regional Park.

 Despite the creek's name, the water in Still Creek may not be "still".
 The water moves rapidly at some times of the year and in some parts of its route.

 Still Creek in Burnaby

 Burnaby is located in the southwestern corner of British Columbia.
 The city contains many watercourses, including creeks and rivers, as well as several lakes.
 In recent years, there has been a strong emphasis on maintaining and where necessary reestablishing the health of Burnaby's aquatic areas.

 Burnaby contains areas of original and undeveloped landscape as well as many parks.
 It also contains residential, commercial, and industrial areas.
 In the recent past, Still Creek suffered from its route through the industrial parts of the city and was heavily polluted.
 The water quality in the creek is now improving due to the work of some very dedicated people.
-In fact, the quality of the water is currently so good that salmon have returned to the creek to spawn after an absence of about eighty years.
+In fact, the quality of the water is currently so good that salmon recently returned to the creek to spawn after an absence of about eighty years.